570chan/Love/README.md

 ### How do I use it?

-- To use it, you need to go to the index.htm file and find the following section (right above).
+- **To use it**, you need to go to the index.htm file and find the following section (right above).
 ```html
 <script>
 const texts = ["Yu.meow","Yu.meo","Yu.ely"];
 const youtubeId = "VBO4xoFlNhI";
 </script>
 ```
   - Now you need to change "const texts" to the name you want in square brackets, and you can add more names if you like.

 - **Adjusting the number of characters**: Find the createFallingTexts() function, change the number 350 in the loop line
   ```javascript